 Today, leading organizations are looking at new ways to reinvent the enterprise.
 The goal is to fuel growth and optimize operations.
 And they’re turning to CFOs to drive their sweeping reinventions.
 But as the speed of business increases, so does complexity.
 Understanding what’s needed to accelerate interconnected transformations is key.
 It’s how CFOs can drive successful enterprise reinvention.
-It’s also a critical skill for the modern CFO.
+It’s also a critical skillset for the modern CFO.

 Yet, CFOs face an extraordinary number of decisions to make on compressed timelines.
 Each one carries cascading consequences in our constantly shifting world.
 This puts CFOs at the center of what psychologist Barry Schwartz calls the “paradox of choice.”
 The volume of options and their interconnected nature, often hinders more than it helps.
 It slows decisions down rather than accelerating them.
 And in some cases, it can lead to decision paralysis.